sebaxj/project-031421/docs/FINAL-REPORT.md

 Lastly, the `Python` program calculated the [information content](<https://en.wikipedia.org/wiki/Entropy_(information_theory)>) of each observed HRV value to apply a metric of how _surprising_ the resulting sonification should be.
-This value was calculated relative to the PMF of the observed HRV value in respect to a normal distribution with mean $\mu$ and standard deviation $SD$.
+This value was calculated relative to the PDF of the observed HRV value in respect to a normal distribution with mean $\mu$ and standard deviation $SD$.
 The equation for the information content or _surprisal_ of an event $E$ is a function which increases as the probability $p(E)$ of an event decreases.
 It is calculated with the following equation